Teoscar Hernández Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.74).
+- The Athletics' 5.75 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 180 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (182 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.